Daisy Khan: Publications

+Hello Muslim.org will be launched in March 2027.

 Media

-Khan regularly lectures in the United States and internationally.
-She is a contributor to the Washington Posts "On Faith" blog.
+Khan has been a contributor to the Washington Posts "On Faith" blog.
+She appears on TV, radio and podcasts, provide comment to newspapers, and publish op-eds on issues related to Interreligious dialogue and American Muslims.
+Khan is widely recognized as a leading voice on interfaith relations, Islamophobia and women in Islam.

 In 2006, she participated in a debate hosted by NPR's Intelligence Squared on "Weighing the Limits of Freedom of Expression", where her team argued against the notion that the "proposition of the freedom of expression includes the right to offend", and eventually lost by audience vote, to the opposition team led by Christopher Hitchens.